FREQUENTLY ASKED QUESTIONS

 The National Suicide Prevention Lifeline is 1-800-273-8255 (TALK) is based in New York and is routed by area code to regional providers.
 The area codes for Colorado are routed to two organizations locally, including Colorado Crisis Services, which is a certified Lifeline provider.
 Most calls are related to suicide prevention or rescue.

-The CCS line is dedicated to Colorado and provides access to the statewide crisis system.
+The Colorado Crisis Services line is dedicated to Colorado and provides access to the statewide crisis system.
 There is no wrong door for any behavioral health crisis or resource need, and anyone can call either number and get access to the same professional and expert response.

 The same number, 1-844-493-TALK (8255), will reach both the hotline and warm line.
 The hotline is staffed by professional crisis counselors who are equipped to handle a wide range of crisis scenarios.
 The warm line is staffed by peer support specialists, individuals who have gone through crisis personally and are now available to help others.
 Upon calling, the counselor or specialist will determine which line will best serve your needs.